The Smithsonian NMAAHC Andrew W. Mellon Curatorial Fellowship Program

 - A cumulative GPA of 3.0

-- Graduate students pursuing Master or Master of Arts degrees at HBCUs or other institutions, who have an evident interest in the curatorship of African American heritage
+- Current or recent graduates of Doctoral or Master of Arts and Sciences degrees at Historically Black Colleges and Universities (HBCUs) or other institutions, who have an evident interest in the curatorship of African American heritage

 A completed application packet will consist of the following: